 Naturism is common on the far right side of the beach, while families prefer the left side, which is closer to the main road.
 Until last summer there was no infrastructure and very little shade, so you have to bring everything you need.

-One of the most popular beaches in Iraklia is the beach by Agios Georgios port, which is very easily accessible and more protected from the winds than Livadi.
-As a result, it can get crowded, by Iraklia standards, on windy days.
+One of the most popular beaches in Iraklia is the beach by Agios Georgios port, which is very easily accessible and more protected from the winds than Livadi beach.
+As a result, Agios Georgios beach can get crowded, by Iraklia standards, on windy days.

 More beaches in Iraklia